Hohenlychen Sanatorium: During the National Socialist Era

 The town of Lychen benefited from the sanatoriums, especially through tourism.
 Between 1933 and 1942, over 25,000 patients were treated.
 Many residents were given work in the sanatoriums.
 A second railway station was built to provide better infrastructure and a faster connection to Berlin.
 Hitler's second personal physician Ludwig Stumpfegger worked under Karl Gebhardt, as did Fritz Fischer, Herta Oberheuser and Kurt Heißmeyer.

 On the outbreak of war, the sanatorium became a military hospital for the SS.
 In 1942 Karl Gebhardt’s reputation suffered a blow.
-Reinhardt Heydrich, Himmler’s right-hand man had suffered an assassination attempt on the 27th of May.
+Reinhardt Heydrich, Himmler’s right-hand man had suffered an assassination attempt on May 27.
 Gebhardt did not value sulphonamide (an antibiotic) and Heydrich was only given a low dose, which was not sufficient to prevent his death.
 Ernst-Robert Grawitz, head of the German Red Cross had previously suggested to Gebhardt that he should carry out experiments on concentration camp inmates, but he had been reluctant to do so.
 Now he was motivated by the need to justify his actions.
 After gaining Himmler’s agreement, the experiments started at Ravensbrück Women’s Concentration Camp nearby.
 Gebhardt, first reported on the clinical trials on August 29, 1942.
 The test groups consisted of thirty-six women who had bacteria, some with wood and glass particles, inserted into their thighs.
 Three of the test subjects died and it was concluded that the sulphonamides were not effective in preventing wound infections.
 Parallel to the sulphonamide experiments, Ludwig Stumpfegger carried out experiments on the transplantation of bones, nerves, and muscles in Hohenlychen.

 When Himmler realized that the War was ending, he believed that he could present himself positively to the Allies.
 He negotiated with the head of the Swedish Red Cross, Folke Bernadotte, a member of the Swedish royal family and met with him in Hohenlychen.
-During these talks, the White Buses rescue mission was agreed.
+During these talks, the White Buses rescue mission was agreed upon.
 However, Himmler's intended surrender did not take place.
 At the end of the war, the military hospital was completely evacuated.
-During this time, Heinrich Himmler's field command post, codenamed "Steiermark", was also located in Hohenlychen.
+During this time, Himmler's field command post, codenamed "Steiermark", was also located in Hohenlychen.
 The command post was located in a train which stood on the Britz-Fürstenberg line.

 As the buildings were marked with red crosses on the roof, there were initially no bombing raids during the war.
 However, thirty-two soldiers died in an air raid on April 27, 1945, and two days later the largely intact sanatorium was handed over to Soviet units without a fight.
-The Red Army, under their commander Nazarov, looted and destroyed all the facilities.
+The Red Army, under their commander Nazarov, looted and destroyed the facilities.
 Some of the operating and X-ray equipment was destroyed or taken away.
 St. Helen's Chapel was also a victim of this destruction.
 The altar and organ were taken away and the chapel was used as a fuel depot.